Creating a global news frenzy for an exciting new partnership

 When the top global music event partners with the worlds best cruise line, we anticipated excitement.
 Add one unique idea and we ensured global coverage on mainstream and digital news platforms worldwide.
 How?
 With news that the Caribbean is coming to Eurovision 2024.

-Social media
+Social interactions

-In earned
+In earned media

 The Challenge